b-erke/b-erke.github.io/index.md

 [Projects](#Projects) • [Publications](#Publications) • [Teaching Activities](#Teaching) • [Contact](#Contact)

 # 👋 Hello
-I am a researcher working on **Recommender Systems**, **Large Language Models**, and **Explainable AI**.
-Completed my PhD in *Quantitative Methods* at Istanbul University and conducted research at the University of Passau.
+I am a researcher working on recommender systems, natural language processing, and the empirical evaluation of machine learning models.
+I completed my PhD in Quantitative Methods at Istanbul University in 2026, with a thesis on content-aware product recommendation using sentence-transformer representations.
+During 2024–2025 I spent a year as a doctoral exchange researcher at the Chair of Data and Knowledge Engineering, University of Passau, working on large language model based recommendation.

+My current interests centre on how models behave once they meet real users: how evaluation choices affect which model appears to perform best, and how performance varies across users and datasets.

 ## 🧠 Interests

-- Recommender Systems
+- Recommender systems
-- Natural Language Processing
+- Natural language processing and large language models
-- Large Language Models
-- Statistical Learning
+- Model evaluation and benchmarking
+- User modelling and heterogeneity in model performance
 - Explainable AI
+- Statistical modelling and experimental design

 ## Publications
+---
+### 📚 Transparency in Candidate-Facing Recruitment Processes in the BIST 30 Context
+*25th International Business Congress, Ankara, pp. 1–13 (2026)*
+→ With E. Çelik.
+This paper examines how automated and algorithmic steps in hiring are disclosed to candidates..

 ---

 ### 📚 Current Trends in Recommender Systems: A Survey of Approaches and Future Directions